bbauska/ibm-intermediate-web-dev/README.md

 Let's now talk about a few web performance optimization methods.

+<b><i>Content delivery networks (CDNs)</i></b>

-Content delivery networks (CDNs) were created to address the issues associated with network communication delays.
+CDNs were created to address the issues associated with network communication delays.
 A version of the content is stored in various geographical locations by CDN.
 By handling the performance middle mile, a CDN brings the user closer to resources.
 The number of trips the server makes is significantly reduced, resulting in a faster loading process.

+<b><i>File Compression</i></b>

-File Compression The HTML, JS, and CSS code files are the foundation of every website.
+The HTML, JS, and CSS code files are the foundation of every website.
 The longer it takes to load a page, the more complex it is.
 These large code files should be compressed to their original size to improve site responsiveness.
 You can use GZip and other well-known